- About us

 Mr. Bruce Rodin is currently Vice President Wireless Technology at Bell Mobility, the wholly owned wireless division of Bell Canada.
 In this role, he is responsible for the development of all new wireless technologies at Bell including the establishment of strategic direction relating to spectrum acquisition, network planning and development towards LTE / SAE and beyond, services, terminal / product planning and development and the management of all Bell wireless laboratories.
 Mr. Rodin received a Bachelor of Science degree in Electrical Engineering from Queen's University at Kingston in 1980, is a member of the Professional Engineers of Ontario and IEEE.
 Mr. Rodin joined Bell Mobility in 1988 and has held numerous positions with-in the strategy, development and engineering teams.

-Operating Officer, NGMN Ltd.
+Chief Executive Officer, NGMN Ltd.

 Dr. Meissner has over 30 years of experience in various telecommunication fields including more than 15 years of general management responsibilities with operators of mobile communication networks.
 In addition, he has extensive experience in research, technology strategy and management, emerging technology assessment, innovation transfer, and organization development.
 From 2000 until 2006, Dr. Meissner held positions as a senior executive in Orange.
 He started as Chief Technical Officer with Orange Communications SA, Switzerland, and finally was responsible for Quality and Performance as Corporate Vice President with Orange SA, Paris.
 Prior to joining Orange, he was more than 7 years with E-Plus Mobilfunk GmbH as General Manager, Systems Engineering.
 Since July 2006, Dr. Meissner has been running his own company as an independent business consultant, focusing on innovation, strategy, and organization development in key areas of the telecommunications industry.
-One of his appointments is supporting the world's leading operators and manufacturers as Operating Officer of the Next Generation Mobile Network (NGMN) Alliance.
+One of his appointments is supporting the world's leading operators and manufacturers as Chief Executive Officer of the Next Generation Mobile Network (NGMN) Alliance.
 Dr. Meissner holds degrees in Telecommunications from the Technical College of Lübeck and University of Hannover.